-Score explanation: While describing the health hazards of air, water, noise, radiation and pollution under competency CM3.1 of the Community Medicine core curriculum the unequal health impacts of climate change wherein some regions receive more rainfall while others are more exposed to frequent droughts as well as the resulting impact of climate change on such vulnerable population living in those regions were briefly covered in 3 to 4 slides.
+Score explanation: while describing the health hazards of air water noise, traditional pollution of the competency CM 3.1 of the community medicine, core curriculum.
+The unequal health impacts of climate change where in some regions receive more rainfall while others are more exposed to frequent oughts as well as resulting impact climate change, such population living in those reasons briefly covered in 3 to 4 slides.